Neutrino Mass Signatures in the Galaxy Bispectrum: Introduction

-Given the tremendous volume of data to become available in the next decade via efforts such as Dark Energy Spectroscopic Instrument (DESI; 2019-2024), Euclid (2022-2028), and Roman Observatory (WFIRST; 2025-2030), a robust detection of $m_{\nu}$ should be within the reach of near-term cosmology.
+Given the tremendous volume of data to become available in the next decade via efforts such as DESI (2019-2025) \citep{DESI:2016} and Euclid (2022-2028) \citep{scaramella2022euclid}, a robust detection of $\sum m_{\nu}$ should be within the reach of near-term cosmology.
 However, extracting it with certainty from galaxy surveys is not trivial.
-The typical approach is to measure a decrement in the galaxy power spectrum (Fourier Transform (FT) of the pair correlation function) on scales within the horizon neutrinos reach while they are still relativistic.
-The neutrinos are homogeneous below this scale and so suppress density fluctuations.
-However, the decrement must be measured relative to the large-scale amplitude of the power spectrum.
-This latter cannot be directly obtained from LSS surveys, but rather is taken from the Cosmic Microwave Background (CMB).
-The large-scale power spectrum amplitude turns out to be degenerate with suppression of CMB fluctuations by free electrons after the Universe is re-onized.
-This degeneracy limits the precision available via the power spectrum.
-Furthermore, the fact that galaxies do not perfectly trace the matter additionally reduces the power spectrum precision on $m_{\nu}$.
-We do not have a full predictive model of how galaxies form.
-Instead we take an approximate model where the galaxy fluctuations trace different nonlinear functions of the matter density with unknown amplitudes (biases) to be fit for from the data.
-These biases can mimic the neutrinos' effect on the power spectrum, so marginalizing over them degrades the $m_{\nu}$ constraints.
+The typical approach is to measure a decrement in the galaxy power spectrum, which is the Fourier transform (FT) of the two-point correlation function (2PCF).
+The 2PCF measures the excess of galaxy pairs as a function of their separation, relative to the expectation from a spatially random distribution.
+This decrement is studied on scales within the horizon that neutrinos reach once they become non-relativistic.
+The neutrinos are homogeneous on scales smaller than this and so suppress density fluctuations on such scales \citep{Hu_1998, LESGOURGUES_2006, Levi2016_neutrino, Saito_2008, Wong_2008}.

-In this paper we show how we can break the degeneracy of neutrino mass with galaxy biasing by using a unique neutrino signature imprinted on the redshift-space galaxy bispectrum.
-The bispectrum is the FT of the 3-Point Correlation Function (3PCF), which quantifies excess clustering of galaxy triplets over and above that of a spatially random distribution.
-We motivate our argument by calculating the neutrino corrections to the real-space bispectrum.
-We then proceed to show how the degeneracy between $m_{\nu}$ and bias is broken in redshift-space.
-Redshift space is the actual observable for LSS galaxy surveys.
-It stems from the fact that while we may observe galaxies two angular coordinates, their line-of-sight position is inferred from a redshift, and this redshift also includes peculiar velocities.
+The decrement in the power spectrum cannot be measured with high precision for several reasons.
+First, we do not observe the matter field directly, but rather the galaxies, which are a biased tracer of the underlying matter field (\citep{Desjacques:2018} for a review).
+The galaxy biases (and potentially the Effective Field Theory of Large-Scale Structure (EFT) counter-terms \citep{Senatore:2015, matarrese1997large, angulo2015statistics, de2020impact}) could mimic this decrement, making the neutrino mass degenerate with these biases in practice.
+Furthermore, the biases themselves are degenerate with the amplitude of the power spectrum (encoded by $\sigma_8$, the root mean square (RMS) of the density fluctuations on $8\;{\rm Mpc}/h$ spheres).
+As a result, the neutrino mass becomes degenerate with $\sigma_8$ in the power spectrum \citep{hahn2020constraining, Hahn_2021, Yankelevich_2018}.